 let's tell the story.

-I spent college summers at Paul Newman’s Hole in the Wall Gang Camp- another heavenly place for kids battling similar challenges that I had faced.
+During summers I found Paul Newman’s Hole in the Wall Gang Camp- another heavenly place for kids battling similar challenges like I had faced.
 So many inspiring people and artists work there.
-One day I watched a true storyteller by the campfire.
-I felt the story as it grew bigger than all of us.
-I was moved.
-It was then I knew I would learn this craft.
+One day I watched a real storyteller by the campfire.
+I felt the story as it magically grew bigger than all of us.
+That was the moment.
+I knew I would learn this craft.